Fees Schedule

 Permit to Practice | $300.00 |

-- EIT/GIT applying during the calendar year of graduation from an engineering or geoscience post-secondary program (Undergraduate/Graduate Studies) may have the Application fees and CBA fees waived
+- EIT/GIT applying within 6 months after convocation from an engineering or geoscience post-secondary program (Undergraduate/Graduate Studies) may have the Application fees and CBA fees waived

 - Not applicable to Professionals or Limited Licensees transferring from other provinces, or to new Limited License Applicants, or to Permit to Practice Applicants.